MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 When no output format is set in the images list file, the image is embedded without any conversion / compression.
-This allows you to embed the resource as well, in order to keep the source image characteristics (compression, bpp, etc.).
-This option produces the same result as specifying an image as a resource in the MicroEJ launcher.
+This allows you to embed the resource as-is, in order to keep the source image characteristics (compression, bpp, etc.).
+This option produces the same result as specifying an image as a resource in the MicroEJ launcher (i.e. in a ``.resources.list`` file).

 **Advantages**